cybertraining-dsc/su21-reu-361/project/index.md

 **Figure 2:** The process of producing LSTM timeseries based on cryptocurrency price.

+This program undergoes the four main phases outlined in Figure 2: retrieving data from Yahoo Finance[^4], isolating the Close prices (the price the cryptocurrency has at the end of each day), training the LSTM to predeict Close prices, and plotting the prediction model, respectively.

 ## 4. Implementation

 Initially, this project was meant to scrape prices using the BeautifulSoup Python module; however, slight changes in a financial page's website caused the code to break.
 Alternatively, Kaggle offered historical datasets of cryptocurrency, but they were not up to date.
 Thus, the final method of retrieving data is from Yahoo Finance through the yfinance Python module, which returns the coins' price from the day to its inception to the present day.